Boll weevil: Impact

 The Library of Congress American Memory Project contains a number of oral history materials on the boll weevil's impact.

-It devastated black Americans disproportionately because most were directly financially dependent on cotton as a cash crop.
+It devastated African Americans disproportionately because most were directly financially dependent on cotton as a cash crop.
+Because they were more likely to labor as tenant farmers or sharecroppers on cotton plantations in the Southern United States–the epicenter of the Boll Weevil infestation–black farmers suffered disproportionately.
+Additionally, government intervention, such as the Agricultural Adjustment Act of 1933, resulted in the abandonment and loss of cropland for black farmers.

 By 1922 it was taking 8% of the cotton in the country annually.
-This failure of the south's primary crop became a major impetus for the Great Migration of the time, although not the only one.
+This failure of the South's primary crop became a major impetus for the Great Migration of the time, although not the only one.
 Thereby it was one of the factors in the birth of the Harlem Renaissance - including the culture of the Cotton Club.
 A 2009 study found "that as the weevil traversed the American South [in the period 1892-1932], it seriously disrupted local economies, significantly reduced the value of land (at this time still the most important asset in the American South), and triggered substantial intraregional population movements."
 A 2020 Journal of Economic History study found that the boll weevil spread between 1892 and 1922 had a beneficial impact on educational outcomes, as children were less likely to work on cultivating cotton.
 A 2020 NBER paper found that the boll weevil spread contributed to fewer lynchings, less Confederate monument construction, less KKK activity, and higher non-white voter registration.

 The boll weevil infestation has been credited with bringing about economic diversification in the Southern US, including the expansion of peanut cropping.
 The citizens of Enterprise, Alabama, erected the Boll Weevil Monument in 1919, perceiving that their economy had been overly dependent on cotton, and that mixed farming and manufacturing were better alternatives.